CMC Renewal Options and Eligibility Requirements

 - Current unencumbered licensure as an RN or APRN in the United States is required.

 - An unencumbered license has not been subjected to formal discipline by any board of nursing during the 3-year certification period and has no provisions or conditions that limit the nurse's practice in any way.
+This applies to all RN or APRN licenses currently held.

 - Have passed the CMC subspecialty certification exam.